Javascript is not enabled.

 It’s no wonder that demand for them is through the roof.
 A December 2023 poll from the University of Michigan found that more than 60 percent of overweight adults ages 50 to 80 are interested in taking one.

-“These are game-changing medications,” says Shauna Levy, M.D., an obesity medicine physician at the Tulane University Medical Center and medical director of Tulane’s Bariatric and Weight Loss Center.
+“These are game-changing medications,” says Shauna Levy, M.D., an obesity medicine physician at the Tulane University Medical Center in New Orleans and the medical director of Tulane’s Bariatric and Weight Loss Center.

 Common side effects of drugs used for weight loss